This post may contain affiliate links which won’t change your price but will share some commission.

 I used cellentani pasta because I like the spiral shape, but you can use any pasta in this dish.
 Rotini, fusilli, and macaroni work well.
 You can also use penne, gemelli, or mini shells.
 There are over 600 types of pasta shapes to choose from!
 For this dish, I recommend pasta shapes that aren't too small (like orzo) or long and stringy (like spaghetti and fettuccine).

+Fresh herbs are always best!
 I don't personally like using dried basil unless I have no other choice.
 The flavor is not very good and so, if I don't have fresh, I usually just choose to go without.

-However, I know it can be a little tough to keep basil fresh for long enough to be able to use it in a recipe, especially if you only do your food shopping once a week like I do.
+However, it can be a little tough to keep basil fresh for long enough to be able to use it in a recipe, especially if you only do your food shopping once a week like I do.

 Luckily, there is another option now which is a really good one!
 Gourmet Garden has a lightly dried basil which has a really good flavor and stays fresh up to 4 weeks in your refrigerator.
 It's a great alternative!